 Both VPNs offer dedicated apps for Android phones.
 In fact, they can also install these apps on Android TV and are designed well enough to be conveniently used with a remote.
-You can download apk files for NordVPN vs CyberGhost directly from their official websites.
+You can download apk files for NordVPN vs CyberGhost in Spain directly from their official websites.

-For NordVPN, you will need an iOS version 9.0 or above to install the app on your iPhone or iPad.
+For NordVPN, you will need an iOS version of 9.0 or above to install the app on your iPhone or iPad.
 CyberGhost is less flexible and requires at least iOS 9.3 or above.

 NordVPN offers a command-line-based interface for Linux.
 But it only supports Debian.
 CyberGhost is supported on multiple popular Linux distros, including Ubuntu 16.04 and above, Fedora 29 and above, CentOS 17, Mint 19, Kali, and Pop!_OS.